Pret was warned over allergy alerts year before girl’s death, inquest told

 A complaint log for the company from between July 17, 2015 and June 29, 2016 showed nine cases of sesame-related allergy incidents.

-Four of these led to customers seekinng hospital treatment, while another went to a medical centre.
+Four of these led to customers seeking hospital treatment, while another went to a medical centre.

-Six of the nine cases involved “artisan baguettes”, including one woman who contacted the law firm representing Natasha’s family after learning of her fate.
+Six of the nine cases involved “artisan baguettes”, including one man who contacted the law firm representing Natasha’s family after learning of her fate.

-Jeremy Hyam QC told the hearing that the woman had nearly died after suffering an anaphylactic reaction from sesame in the sandwich “nine months before Natasha’s death”.
+Jeremy Hyam QC told the hearing that the man had nearly died after suffering an anaphylactic reaction from sesame in the sandwich “nine months before Natasha’s death”.

-Her father, a doctor, was present and helped prevent the episode turning fatal.
-She was 17 at the time.
+His father, a doctor, was present and helped prevent the episode turning fatal.
+He was 17 at the time.

-The woman’s mother subsequently contacted Pret customer services as she was shocked to learn allergy information was only available upon request, the email to Leigh Day said.
+The man’s mother subsequently contacted Pret customer services as she was shocked to learn allergy information was only available upon request, the email to Leigh Day said.

 “My mother expressed her alarm at this and warned that, in her opinion, other similar adverse events could easily occur,” it said.